victor6567758/kinetic/README.md

 What is not included:

-* Advanced JMH performance tests, because of a requirement for a very thorough input data preparation.
+* Advanced JMH performance tests, because of the requirement for a very thorough input data preparation.
 This is outside the scope of this article.
-* The provided code could be further optimized as we may have alternatives in using relevant data structures (certificate Heap vs Binary Search Tree, lazy certificates invalidation vs immediate removal from the heap,  etc....)
+* The provided code could be further optimized as we may have alternatives in using relevant data structures (certificate Heap vs Binary Search Tree, lazy certificates invalidation vs immediate removal from the heap,  etc...).
 * Theoretical `O(N)` notation complexity analysis.
 * Observations of other kinetic structures like kinetic tournament, kinetic convex hull, kinetic sorted list, etc...